-This information is not stored on our servers in any way and is all captured through Google Analytics software.
+This information is not usually stored on our servers and is captured through Google Analytics software - but may also be collected from our own Analytic software.
 By using an adblocker, such as uBlock Origin, you will not be subject to any tracking by Google Analytics.
+Additionally, blocking the data.js file included on every page will block our custom analytics as well.
 We use the information gathered during what we call the browsing or guest stage to better design our website and increase ease of access.
-No important or secure data is recorded about your system or specific location or IP address.

 The above information is also tracked for users who are visiting as registered accounts or companies.
 This is done for the same reasons as when actively visiting as a guest, however, they are also asked for the following information (either during registration or while updating/maintaining account settings):

 We also track the following information about registered users for account management and security purposes: